KHJ (AM): Switch to Spanish and call-sign problem

 RKO General had been under investigation by federal regulators since the 1960s for unethical conduct at its television stations, including KRTH's television sister KHJ-TV.
 The company was eventually ruled an unfit broadcast licensee and was compelled by the FCC to sell its broadcast properties.
 In January 1989, RKO sold KRTH-AM-FM to Beasley Broadcasting for $86.6 million.
 That October, Beasley spun off the AM station to Liberman Broadcasting for $23 million; this transaction closed in March 1990.
 During this period, KRTH dropped the "Smokin' Oldies" format and simulcasted KRTH-FM's broad-based oldies format.
 Upon closing, KRTH became a full-time Spanish-language station broadcasting a regional Mexican music format branded "Radio Alegria".
-Liberman changed the station's call letters to KKHJ in honor of its history as KHJ.
-From November 1997 to January 1999, KKHJ aired a Spanish all-news format, the only one of its kind in the United States.
+Liberman changed the station's call letters to KKHJ, in honor of its history as KHJ.
+From November 1997 to January 1999, KKHJ aired a Spanish all-news radio format, the only one of its kind in the United States.
 The station's ratings suffered, prompting a return to regional Mexican as "La Ranchera".

 Program director Alfredo Rodriguez and chief engineer Jerry Lewine wished to bring back the original KHJ call sign; however, the FCC stopped issuing three-letter call signs to radio stations in the 1930s.
 Rodriguez and Lewine conceived a plan to convince the FCC to change the station's call sign.
-Since the Spanish pronunciation of KKHJ's first two letters ("kah-kah") sounded like caca (slang for "feces" in that language), the call letters were pronounced in English for a decade.
-This was awkward, so the station collected letters from listeners and lobbied the FCC to allow the station to drop one of its letters.
+Since the Spanish pronunciation of KKHJ's first two letters ("kah-kah") sounded like caca (slang for "feces"), the call letters were pronounced in English for a decade.
+This was considered awkward for a Hispanophone broadcaster, so the station collected letters from listeners and lobbied the FCC to allow the station to drop one of its letters.
 The commission allowed the station to return to its original call, KHJ, on March 15, 2000.